 Cutting Nails and Trimming Hair are not allowed during the first 10 days of Dhu Al Hijjah for those who are getting animals to sacrifice for Eid Ul Adha.

-A very common question people ask us whether they should cut nails and hair before Eid Ul Adha as they want to sacrifice the animal in the month of Dhul al Hijjah.
+A very common question people ask us is whether they should cut nails and hair before Eid Ul Adha as they want to sacrifice the animal in the month of Dhul al Hijjah.
 So today, we will talk with reference to its authenticity.

 As we have discussed in one of the previous blogs about the things you shouldn’t do while wearing Ihram, it also prohibits cutting nails and hair before that person sacrifices an animal.

-Every person who is sacrificing an Animal on Eid Ul Adha should stop from trimming hair and cutting nails before Sacrifice (Start of Dhul Hijjah)
+Every person who is sacrificing an Animal on Eid Ul Adha should stop trimming hair and cutting nails before Sacrifice (Start of Dhul Hijjah)

 What happens if you mistakenly trim the hair or remove nails in the initial 10 days of Dhu al Hijjah